Skaruts/Lua-Enum/README.md

 ]]

--- construct enum from a table (parentheses can also be omitted) local days = Enum { '+1',
+-- construct enum from a table of strings (parentheses can also be omitted) local days = Enum { '+1',
     "SUNDAY",
     "MONDAY",